Auckland DHB Nutrition

 Dietitians apply scientific knowledge about food and nutrition to individuals and groups in states of health and disease to promote optimal health outcomes within the social, economic, and cultural context of the New Zealand population.

-A dietitian is a registered health professional who meets the standards of professionalism required by the NZ Dietitians Board under the HPCA Act 2003, who has an undergraduate science degree in human nutrition, as well as a postgraduate diploma in dietetics.
+A dietitian is a registered health professional who meets the standards of professionalism required by the NZ Dietitians Board under the HPCA Act 2003.
+NZ Registered Dietitians have an undergraduate science degree in human nutrition, as well as a Masters Degree or Postgraduate Diploma in Dietetics.

 - explaining the role of food in disease management

-- helping clients to make choices about foods which suit them and their lifestyle.
+- helping clients to make choices about foods to optimise their health and suit their lifestyles.

-Your medical team or nurse will refer you to a dietitian if they feel you will benefit from a dietitian’s specialised input.
-A dietitian will assess and recommend a nutritional treatment to meet your needs.
+Your medical team or nurse will refer you to a dietitian if they feel you will benefit from their input.
+A dietitian will assess your medical condition and recommend a nutritional treatment to meet your needs and preferences.
 This may also include education for you while on the ward and/ or after you go home.

 Dietitians assess and treat clients with nutrition-related disorders at this outpatient clinic.